Wayampi

-The Wayampi or Wayãpi are an indigenous people located in the south-eastern border area of French Guiana at the confluence of the rivers Camopi and Oyapock, and the basins of the Amapari and Carapanatuba Rivers in the central part of the states of Amapá and Pará in Brazil.
+Wayampi or Wayãpi are an Indigenous people located in the south-eastern border area of French Guiana at the confluence of the rivers Camopi and Oyapock, and the basins of the Amapari and Carapanatuba Rivers in the central part of the states of Amapá and Pará in Brazil.
 The number of Wayampi is approximately 2,171 individuals.
 Approximately 950 live in French Guiana in two main settlements surrounded by little hamlets, and 1,221 live in Brazil in 49 villages.

 Names

 The Wayampi are also known as the Wajãpi, Wayapi, Wajapi, Oiampi, Barnaré, Oyampi, Oyampik, Waiapi, Walãpi, Guaiapi, Guayapi, Oiampipucu, Oyampí, Oyampipuku, Oyanpík, Waiampi, Wajapae, Wajapuku, Wayapae, and Wayãpi people.

 Language

 The Wayampi people speak the Wayampi language, which belongs to Subgroup VIII of the Tupi-Guarani languages.
 Wayampi has three dialects: Amapari Wayampi, Jari, and Oiyapoque Wayampi.
 The language is written phonetically based on the International Phonetic Alphabet, and not according to the French or Portuguese orthography.
 The literacy rates are low.